BitCurator/bc_to_aspace_toolkit/README.md

 A simple example with the included sample disk image is provided here.

 This script assumes you have a working ArchivesSpace instance running on another host, or in a VM accessible from your host.
-Need a simple way to get a test instance of ArchivesSpace up and running?
-See our simple Vagrant deployment option at https://github.com/bitcurator/aspace_vagrant.
+Looking for a simple way to get a test instance of ArchivesSpace up and running?
+You can build one with Vagrant and VirtualBox using our deployment tool at https://github.com/bitcurator/aspace_vagrant.

 Ensure you're in the **bc_to_aspace_toolkit** directory, then copy the provided sample image to your home directory: